isa3bel/xPecting/App/README.md

 ## How we built it

- we used firebase for the app. arduino uno for the contraction detection with touch and piezo sensors.
+Using HTML and Javascript, we created the website and stored database via firebase.
+Arduino uno for the contraction detection with touch and piezo sensors.

 ## Challenges we ran into